 Apparently, the best recipe out there is by a lady in Colorado, her recipe received five stars on most of the foodie websites.
 While I was considering using hers, I did some more research on the types of chilies out there, I don't like foods that are too spicy-- for me, chili heat is a bitter experience.
 Yes, I said bitter, and this is quite an unpleasant aspect regarding chilies that I wanted to avoid, not to mention most of the heat they can bring.
 When I eat something like a salsa that is really hot, it's like chewing on an aspirin while my mouth is burning – a sensation that causes the hurl factor to reach critical.

 I decided which chilies to use based upon their heat level, or rather lack of heat, and what I knew would be readily available in my area, then I decided to wing the rest.
 I knew the basics, and when you are a good cook, you have a certain amount of intuition about ingredients, and how they might work and should come together, this is the same for any talent or gifting.
 So I jumped into the task and started making my chili sauce.
 Most recipes out there called for some sort of thickening agent, like cornstarch or flour.
 They used a ratio of 4 chilies to 2 cups of water.
 Dried chilies don't have much pulp to them, so this seemed like a lot of water to chili, no wonder these recipes need a thickener.
-I also knew I would be using the cooking liquid from the pork, this would give the sauce more flavor than just plain water or the water from the chilies, and give that unctuous mouth feel, and also help thicken the sauce naturally, thanks to the gelatin in the connective tissue of the meat and with in the bone of the pork shoulder.
+I also knew I would be using the cooking liquid from the pork, this would give the sauce more flavor than just plain water, or the water from the chilies, and give the sauce that unctuous mouth feel, while helping to thicken the sauce naturally, thanks to the gelatin in the connective tissue of the meat and bone of the pork shoulder.
 I also upped the ante with the amount of chilies.
-My intuition panned out, the sauce was naturally thick and velvety smooth after a good straining to remove all the pepper skin bits that don't break down during the blending process.
+My intuition panned out, the sauce was naturally thick and velvety smooth after a good straining to remove all the chili pepper skin bits that don't break down during the blending process.
 The sauce was just sublime, and with just a hint of a back burn – perfect!

 When I assembled the tamales, I opted to make the masa crust as thin as possible; as a confirmed and unapologetic carnivore, I like a lot of meat to masa ratio.
-Some tamales have the ratio reversed leaving them nearly flavorless and dry – es no bueno.
-Upon reflection - I'm getting ahead of myself again, I think I need to use just a wee bit more masa and not crowed the steamer, because after steaming them for nearly an hour and a half, the tamales in the middle of the pot had half cooked masa and didn't hold together very well when removed from the pot.
-Needless to say, I was not a happy camper, as some of you may or may not know, I strive for perfection, and when it is not achieved I get a little – uh well, disappointed in a very animated fashion.
+Some tamales have the ratio reversed leaving them nearly flavorless and dry – es no bueno!
+Upon reflection, I think I need to use just a wee bit more masa and not crowed the steamer, because after steaming them for nearly an hour and a half, the tamales in the middle of the pot had half cooked masa and didn't hold together very well when removed from the pot.
+Needless to say, I was not a happy camper, as some of you may or may not know, I strive for perfection, and when it is not achieved I get a little – uh well - disappointed in a very animated fashion.
 What can I say?
 Maybe it's the Italian in me.
 My wonderful husband, who is, thankfully, much more even tempered than I am, and knows how to “handle” me, calmly laid his warm hands on my stressed shoulders and reassured me that this was my first attempt all by myself and that this was, after all, a learning experience.
 I calmed down a bit, and realizing the absurdity of my childish fit, I sheepishly asked him if he still loved me even though I was “crazy”.
 He smiled and said, “Honey, I love you, and you're not crazy.”
 His smile turned into a mischievous grin as he said, “You're eccentric!”
 We both had a hearty laugh at my expense.
 Awe, he knows me so well!

 All things considered, even though the results of all my efforts were not visually perfect, they were unanimously declared very tasty, and my son Timothy liked them too, even though they were very mild according to his proclivity for the higher end of the Scoville scale.
-My little Kyle however, has decided that all tamales are “nasty” and refuses to try any of them, oh well, you can't please everyone.
+My little Kyle however, has decided that all tamales are “nasty” and refuses to try any of them.
+Oh well, you can't please everyone.

 At any rate, dear reader, if you are interested in my recipe for tamales, you can just click here, and the link will take you to my recipe.
 In a few weeks, I think I will try them again and even try to make the masa myself, it seems easy enough...so until next time dear reader, I bid you "Happy tamale eating!"